PriyoRaven/stellar/README.md

 # stellar

- A project to understand tailwindcss and also trying out gemini api.
+A project to understand tailwindcss and also trying out google generative api.